Comentamos el discurso de Trump para abandonar el Acuerdo de París: varias mentiras, imprecisiones y ni una mención al cambio climático

 I will work to ensure that America remains the world’s leader on environmental issues, but under a framework that is fair and where the burdens and responsibilities are equally shared among the many nations all around the world.

 La visión de Trump es muy romántica.
 Estados Unidos no es el líder mundial en asuntos ambientales, según lo señalan diversos estudios e índices globales.
 Uno de ellos es el Environmental Performance Index de la Universidad de Yale, que clasifica el desempeño de los países según como protegen la salud humana, los ecosistemas y su manejo de los recursos naturales.
-Yale ubica a EEUU en la posición 26 , detrás de países como Finlandia (1), España (6), Francia (10) y Singapur (14)."
+Yale ubica a EEUU en la posición 26 , detrás de países como Finlandia (1), España (6), Francia (10) y Singapur (14).
+Además, EEUU es hoy el segundo mayor emisor de CO2 del mundo (por detrás de China) y el principal emisor de la historia desde la Revolución Industrial."

 No responsible leader can put the workers -- and the people -- of their country at this debilitating and tremendous disadvantage.
 The fact that the Paris deal hamstrings the United States, while empowering some of the world’s top polluting countries, should dispel any doubt as to the real reason why foreign lobbyists wish to keep our magnificent country tied up and bound down by this agreement: It’s to give their country an economic edge over the United States.
 That's not going to happen while I’m President.
 I’m sorry.
 (Applause.)